 Professional capstone program

-(only by approval of Course Director, based on performance in ACX703, and agreement of supervisor)
+(Only by approval of Course Director, achievement of a Distinction or higher average in previous coursework including ACX703, and agreement of supervisor)

 Refer to the details of each specialisation for availability.